 When soft, unstable material is encountered at the foundation level, it must be excavated below the flow line grade and backfilled to grade with sand, gravel, crushed stone or other suitable material.
 The zone of select material must be adequate to support the structure and backfill.
+See Figure 2.
 When unexpected materials are encountered, consult the project engineer.
-See Figure 2.

 Figure 1.
-Methods for attaining proper compaction under haunches of structural plate pipe-arches and underpasses.
+Methods for attaining proper compaction under haunches of structural plate round and ellipse shapes.